 Today, the department now has more than 70 faculty, including over 50 rehabilitation physicians, or physiatrists.
 In addition, there are more than 20 faculty members who have Ph.D.s in rehabilitation psychology, engineering, and rehabilitation sciences.
 The department also employs more than 450 allied health professionals, including physical therapists, occupational therapists, recreational therapists, exercise physiologists, rehabilitation engineers, orthotists, prosthetists, nurses, physician assistants, trainees and other support staff.

-Our department is nationally and regionally recognized as a leader in advancing the field of physical medicine and rehabilitation and the subspecialties of pediatric rehabilitation, pain management, spinal cord injury medicine and sports medicine.
+The department is nationally and regionally recognized as a leader in advancing the subspecialties of pediatric rehabilitation, pain management, spinal cord injury medicine and sports medicine.
 Our physicians, psychologists and other rehabilitation specialists have received national and international recognition for excellence in spinal cord injury medicine, neck and back pain, chronic pain, amputation care, brachial plexopathy, traumatic brain injury management, pediatric disabilities, musculoskeletal problems, neurological problems, electrodiagnosis, rehabilitation engineering, orthotics and prosthetics, sports injury and other a myriad of other problems related to pain and disability.
-Our excellence extends to the way we provide clinical care, train future health care professionals, and conduct research into the greater understanding of and new treatments to aid disabled individuals.
-This presentation may also help you learn more about who we are and what we do.